Everything You Need To Know About Cutting a Shag On Curly Hair

 Check out this killer head sheet Mariah made to give you more of visual!

-STEP 1: Section out a star at the crown of the head.
-Make sure no hair is left out at the recession of the head.
-Clip all other hair out of the way.
+STEP 1: Section out a star at the crown of the head, making sure no hair is left out at the recession of the head.
+Clip the rest of the hair out of the way.